vtrPhoenix/RabbitRun-2D-Arcade-Style-Game/README.md

 <br />

 **Run Jar File:**\
-The jar file is located inside the Artifacts folder within the main directory,use the following command to execute it:\
+The jar file is located inside the Artifacts folder within the root directory,use the following command to execute it:\
 java -jar Artifacts/RabbitRun-1.0.jar